Bremen school shooting: Shooting

 At approximately 11:00 a.m.
-Heinz Schmidt entered St. Mary's Catholic School, carrying a briefcase packed with six to ten pistols (whether revolvers or semi-automatics, depending on the source) and about 1000 rounds of ammunition, which he had bought several weeks before the shooting.
+Heinz Schmidt entered St. Mary's Catholic School, carrying a briefcase packed with six to ten pistols (either revolvers or semi-automatics: sources vary) and about 1000 rounds of ammunition, which he had bought several weeks before the shooting.
 Because of the large number of rounds, the owner of the gun shop where Schmidt had bought his arsenal contacted the police, though the incident was not found to be important and not investigated further.

 In the hallway on the first floor, Schmidt encountered Marie Pohl, a teacher at the school, who was stepping out of classroom 8b, and, seeing his agitated appearance, questioned him about his business at school.
-Without answer, Schmidt proceeded to shoot at her, barely missing her head..
+Without answer, Schmidt proceeded to shoot at her, barely missing her head.
 While Miss Pohl fled into a classroom nearby Schmidt entered room 8b, which was occupied by 65 girls, most of them being 6 or 7 years old, and immediately began firing at them.
-Also shooting at the children after they hid under their tables the gunman instantly killed two of them and wounded another 15.
+Also shooting at the children after they hid under their desks, the gunman instantly killed two of them and wounded another 15.
 When the girls fled out of the classroom, Schmidt followed them, still shooting.
 While trying to escape, one of the girls fell down the stairs, broke her neck and died.

 The gunman then went back and unsuccessfully tried to enter another classroom that had been locked by a teacher who had realized what had been happening.
 Schmidt shot the school janitor, Butz, who attempted to apprehend him, hitting him in the face, before going upstairs where he was tackled by teacher Hubert Möllmann.
 When Schmidt managed to break free from Möllmann's grip, he shot the teacher twice, hitting him in the stomach and shoulder, whereupon he proceeded to shoot out of a window at the children in the schoolyard, injuring five boys.
 The shots also wounded a roofer working nearby, who, with his colleagues and other people alarmed by the shooting, rushed into the school building.
 However, as they arrived on the first floor, the gunman had already been subdued by janitor Butz and a teacher named Hartlage.
 When Schmidt was led away by police, he was met by an angry crowd outside, which beat him up and attempted to lynch him, until the police officers managed to hold the mob at bay with their sabres.

 In total, Schmidt had fired 35 rounds, three girls died instantly, while two more later succumbed to their wounds – the last victim dying some time in mid-July – and 18 children, as well as three other persons were injured.